Kalin Stoyanov: Head of the GDCOC

 In 2021, Kalin Stoyanov was appointed as head of the GDCOC by Caretaker Minister of Interior in the Yanev Government, Boyko Rashkov, replacing Lyubomir Yanev.
 The head of the GDCOC is often referred to as the "number one anti-mafia fighter", due to the organisations role in prosecuting Bulgarian mafia members.

 On 11 December 2021, a prosecutor dealing with the case of Borislav Kralev, who was accused of money laundering as part of the construction of the Hemus motorway, accused Stoyanov of attempting to intimidate him in order to make him approve the defense's requests.
 Soon after, the Sofia-City Prosecutors Office claimed to have gathered enough evidence in order to begin a court case.
 The allegations presented by the prosecutor have been denied by Stoyanov.
-The case was ultimately never prosecuted in court and was officially dropped on the 5th of June, 2023.
+The case was ultimately never prosecuted in court and was officially dropped on 5 June 2023.

 Minister of the Interior

 Denkov Government

-Kalin Stoyanov was announced as the nominee for the position of minister of interior in the Denkov Government on 1 June, 2023.
+Kalin Stoyanov was announced as the nominee for the position of minister of interior in the Denkov Government on 1 June 2023.
 Assuming the role of minister of the interior on 6 June, following the successful investiture vote of the proposed government.

 In an appearance with outgoing caretaker minister of the interior, Demerdzhiev, Stoyanov highlighted his long period of service within the Ministry of Interior and expressed hope that the Ministry would not be affected by political disputes.
 Stoyanov put reducing traffic accidents, tackling crime in smaller population centers and dealing with migration as his three main priorities.
 In his public appearances, he also made clear that reducing corruption was another key goal within his strategy.

 One of the key challenges which Stoyanov faced in his first few months were demands by the syndicate of the workers of the Ministry of Interior for a 10% wage increase.
 Stoyanov indicated his support the proposed wage-raise and promised to defend the syndicate's interests during the drafting of the budget for 2024.
 However, the 10% wage increase was ultimately not approved by the cabinet.

 Stoyanov also undertook changes within the regional headquarters of the Ministry of Interior, appointing new people.
 The changes led to accusations of a purge by previous minister, Demerdzhiev.
 Stoyanov, for his part, denied this, and justified the changes due to the necessity of a new leadership team.

 The Ministry was able to celebrate some early successes, such as the extradition and arrest of controversial Bulgarian businessman, Vasil Bozhkov, who had been wanted for his connections with organised crime.